monostable/footwork/presentations/fosdem2017/presentation.md

 <img width=100% src=images/drracket0.png>

 ???
-- Has good GUI libraries and this wicked IDE called drrracket
+- Has very mature bindings to GTK  and this wicked IDE called drrracket
 - This is a drracket window
 ---
 <img width=100% src=images/drracket.png>